Azure-Samples/smartbulkcopy/README.md

 # Smart Bulk Copy

-Smart, High-Speed, Bulk Copy program to move data from one Azure SQL / SQL Server database to another.
+Smart, High-Speed, Bulk Copy tool to move data from one Azure SQL / SQL Server database to another.
 Smartly uses logical or physical partitions to maximize transfer speed using parallel copy tasks.

 It can be used ot efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.